AN INTRODUCTION TO THE ANTIQUE JEWELLERY PERIODS

 GEORGIAN JEWELLERY

 The Georgian Era covers the reign of four English Kings named George from 1700’s to 1830’s.
-The jewellery featured themes depicting flowers, animals, neoclassical women and artifacts.
+The jewellery featured themes depicting flowers, animals, neoclassical women and artefacts.

 The diamonds were old fashioned or rose cut.
 Stones were often foiled and set in silver enclosed settings on gold mounts.